celerity/celerity-comp/README.md

 ### Optional

-The feature extraction tools works on the LLVM intermediate representation, which can be obtained in different ways.
+The feature extraction tools also work as a standalone tool (no need of Celerity), which operates on the LLVM intermediate representation.
 These dependencies are only required for testing it on SYCL codes or OpenCL kernels.

 * An [OpenCL](https://www.khronos.org/opencl) driver (tested with OpenCL version 2.0)